SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Overview_of_the_Dashboards_app_UI.md

   - User button: A button with the initials or an image of the current user is displayed in the top-right corner.
 Click this button to open a menu that provides access to the following options:

-    - *Settings*: Allows you to manage any available [dashboard themes](xref:Configuring_the_dashboard_layout) and configure whether specific actions are pinned to the dashboard header bar.
+    - *Settings*: Allows you to manage any available [dashboard theme](xref:Configuring_the_dashboard_layout) and configure whether specific actions are pinned to the dashboard header bar.

     - *About*: Displays information about the app.